 I have more information on generating steam in your home oven on this future post, but one thing I’ll say here if you’re studying my picture above: you’ll notice I have a baking stone on top to radiate heat downward on my loaves.
-I’ve found this helps get nice coloring on top with a typical white loaf, but with whole wheat I’d recommend removing that top stone after about 30 minutes of bake time.
-With constant downward heat all the way through the bake you’ll find the top of your bread will darken much too quickly.
+I’ve found this helps to get nice coloring on top with a typical white loaf, but with whole wheat, I’d recommend removing that top stone after about 30 minutes of bake time.
+With constant downward heat, all the way through the bake you’ll find the top of your bread will darken much too quickly.

-All-in-all this is definitely my go-to approach for baking 100% whole wheat bread.
+All-in-all this is my go-to approach for baking 100% whole wheat bread.
 For my next flour order I’ll pick up some of Central Milling’s “fine” whole wheat to see the result (and update this post with my findings) — I expect more volume and little, if any, need to sift.
-However, for any whole wheat flour you purchase you always have the option to sift to remove those big particles like we did above.
+However, for any whole wheat flour, you purchase you always have the option to sift to remove those big particles as we did above.
 It lets you strengthen your dough with a lowered concern for damaging your dough.

 All that aside, this bread was very surprising to me.
-I’ve made whole wheat in the past and the flavor of this bread was incredibly mild, a little sweet, and very soft.
-There wasn’t an overly “wheaty” taste and the crust wasn’t leathery tough, just the right level of resistance.
+I’ve made whole wheat in the past, and the flavor of this bread was incredibly mild, a little sweet, and very soft.
+There wasn’t an overly “wheaty” taste, and the crust wasn’t leathery tough, just the right level of resistance.

 A soft and supple crust, beautiful coloring and fantastic rise.
 The precision with your scoring is slightly more critical here with this bread as there is little explosive expansion, but rather, slow increase in the oven that gravitates toward your slashes.